erajasekar/cs-workshop/PITCHME.md

 ---

-## What's fascinating about future of Computers?
+## What's fascinating about Computers today?

 What if we can teach Computers to learn by itself.